Scrutinising Mental Health Policy + Practice

 Most antidepressant prescribing in Australia is done by time-poor GPs with limited mental health training and few other options[5] The average GP consultation lasts just under 15 minutes with just over one medication prescribed per consultation.[6]

-How is depression diagnosed in Australia?
-Since it was published by the American Psychiatric Association in 2013, DSM-5 (the Diagnostic and Statistical Manual of Mental Disorders 5th edition) has been adopted by the Australian medical and psychiatric profession as the model for diagnosing depression and other psychiatric disorders.
-This was done without adequate consideration of how it would impact on the well-being of Australian mental health consumers.
 The same lack of scrutiny occurred when the previous version, DSM-IV was published in 1994.
 DSM-5 expanded the diagnostic boundaries for many psychiatric disorders.
 As a result, people who (before DSM-5) were classified as essentially well now qualify for a diagnosis of a psychiatric disorder.
 For example, DSM-IV required that following the death of a loved one the symptoms of major depressive disorder last more than 2 months, whereas DSM-5 only requires the symptoms to last for at least two weeks.
 Each successive version of the DSM has involved similar 'diagnostic creep' (loosening of diagnostic criteria or adding new disorders).

 References